Learn how to make a classic Moscow Mule with our three ingredient recipe. Also, sharing tips on making different versions and ways to spruce it up!

 More Moscow Mule Recipes You’ll Love!

-Let us know if you make this cocktail by leaving a comment and review below!
+Leave a comment and review below!
 We’d love to know your thoughts!

 You can also FOLLOW US on FACEBOOK, INSTAGRAM, and PINTEREST to see more delicious recipes, cocktails, desserts, and parties!